 An Act to ratify an Agreement between the State of Western Australia and Alcoa of Australia Limited for the purpose of the establishment of an alumina refinery at Wagerup, to amend the Alumina Refinery Agreement Act 1961, and the Alumina Refinery (Pinjarra) Agreement Act 1969, and for related purposes.

+Part IA — Preliminary

+[Heading inserted: No. 19 of 2010 s.
+43(2).]

 1. Short title

 This Act may be cited as the Alumina Refinery (Wagerup) Agreement and Acts Amendment Act 1978 1.